JohnKyonSmith/iwachan-android/README.md

  - everything else should be on an updated Termux install

 ## Installation
 You must install all the files in their respective locations.
 Adjust the paths if you need to.
 Install __python, ffmpeg, git, and termux-api__ from your package manager.
 Install __youtube-dl__ from __pip__.
-Make the script __executable__ and place it in either your __$HOME/bin__.
+Make the script __executable__ and place it in your __$HOME/bin__.
 These commands will install the necessary programs, clone this repo, make a backup of the original iwara.py extractor, make symlinks to where all the files need to go, and symlink the script to your $HOME/bin directory.

 ### Setting up the environment
 __Install all the apps first from either F-Droid or the Play Store, but DO NOT mix and match!
 You must grant the Termux App storage permissions after installing it!__